Financial-Times/o-forms/README.md

 ### Single input fields

-For fields which have one input element, the input element goes within the `o-forms-input` element.
-In addition a modifier class is added to the `o-forms-input` element which matches the type of input.
+Single input fields are created with a `label` element and class `o-forms-field`.
+All label copy is wrapped within a child `o-forms-title` element, and the input itself is wrapped within a child `o-forms-input` element.

-For example use the following markup for a text input.
-Note the input and its title are associated since they are both within a [`label` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label).
+The input and its label copy are associated since they are both within a [`label` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label).
 Association enables a screenreader to read out the label when the user is focused on the input.
 Association also means clicking the label will focus the input.

+The following example shows a text input:

 ```html
 <label class="o-forms-field">